pegahsafaie/js-with-typing/README.md

 **Q**: Can we use the same type in multiple places?
 Like we use modules to organize our code?
 Yes!
 We can do it by using @import and here's how:
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/am85d1wrd0bf2b262mog.jpg)

-If someone changes the `race` property to `type` in the future, our JSCode annotations help him to see the side effect and fix it!
+If someone changes the `race` property to `type` in the future, our JSDoc annotations help him to see the side effect and fix it!
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/48f64vx6n32uwvpiyteg.jpg)

 The `Animal` type can be defined once at the top of a file and be used many times there afterwards.